Tuna Noodle Casserole Recipe

-I grew up in Kansas, where casserole was king at our dinner table.
+I grew up in Kansas, where casserole was king in our house.
 Perfectly placed tater tots or crushed up (on purpose) potato chips served as the finishing touch for such dishes.
+Tuna Noodle Casserole has long been a favorite and always brings back fond memories.

 The History of Tuna Noodle Casserole

-My version of this classic recipe is a take on what I grew up eating, with some added veggies for heft.
-This whole Tuna Noodle Casserole spiral inspired me to dig a little deeper into the history of the dish – one I always assumed was associated with the Campbell Soup Company as a way to sell more canned Cream of Mushroom soup.
+My version of this classic dinner is a take on what I grew up eating, with some added veggie flair.
+When I looked deeper into the history of the original recipe – one I assumed was associated with the Campbell Soup Company – I got a history lesson.

-It turns out that version from the early 1940s – made famous in Midwest households like the one I grew up in – was likely inspired by the first-known recipe, published a decade earlier.
-A “Noodles and Tuna Fish en Casserole” – that sounds so much fancier – recipe was published in 1930 in Sunset Magazine.
-It is credited to “Mrs. W.F.S.” from right here in Washington State.
+It turns out that version from the early 1940s, made famous in Midwest households like the one I grew up in, was likely inspired by the first-known recipe, published a decade earlier.
+A “Noodles and Tuna Fish en Casserole” (so fancy!) recipe was published in 1930 in Sunset Magazine.
+It is credited to “Mrs. W.F.S.” from Washington State.

-That same canned soup is one of the key ingredients I use to build the creamy base of this dish that instantly takes me back to the dining room table where there was likely a cassette from The Oak Ridge Boys or Reba McEntire playing in the background.
+That same canned soup is one of the key ingredients I use to build the creamy base of this dish.
+Every time I eat it, I’m instantly taken back to my family’s dining room table.

 Tuna Noodle Casserole